Holographic complexity of Born-Infeld black holes: EBI black holes

 \subsection{Purely electric EBI black holes}

 If we take the $p\rightarrow 0$ limit of the dyonic black holes (\ref{generalBH}), we obtain the purely electric EBI black holes.
-For electric EBI black holes with single horizon, with e.o.m (\ref{eomdyong}) and the null coordinates introduced in (\ref{nullcoord}), at late times the bulk contribution to action growth is given by
+For electric EBI black holes with single horizon, with e.o.m (\ref{eomdyong}) and the null coordinates introduced in (\ref{nullcoord}), at late times the bulk contributions to action growth are given by

 where $\hat{G}(r)\equiv\int dr \sqrt{r^{4n}+\frac{q^2}{\beta^2}}$ is $G(r)$ in (\ref{G0}) with the magnetic charge parameter $p=0$.
 Action of the $r=0$ surface is